-During the field investigation one (1) plant community was observed within the boundary of the project site: creosote bush scrub (Exhibit 4, Vegetation).
-In addition, the site supports three (3) land cover types that would be classified as agricultural, disturbed and developed.
-The vegetation community and land cover types are described in further detail below.
+During the field investigation one (1) plant community was observed within the boundary of the project site: creosote bush scrub (refer to Exhibit 4, Vegetation).
+In addition, one (1) land cove type, classified as disturbed, was observed onsite.
+The vegetation community and land cover type are described in further detail below.